jlollis/sicp-solutions/README.md

 I would highly recommend using _[Racket](https://racket-lang.org/)_ (formerly DrRacket) with the [SICP language package](https://docs.racket-lang.org/sicp-manual/index.html) installed.
 Follow the instructions for your system platform and enjoy. :)

-There are other options out there, but this is the way to go.

 ## Resources

 ### Official Documentation